Skip to content

 1. Is Florida State or University of Florida better?

 UF ranks higher overall and offers stronger outcomes in STEM and business, while FSU excels in the arts, social sciences, and public service.
+However, FSU’s dramatic rise to #19 among public universities in 2026 has narrowed the gap considerably.
 Your decision should be based on fit, not just rank.

 2. Why is the University of Florida so highly ranked?